DeepikaKVM/Githubrepo-/README.md

 i m in Prosper in Texas
 Love you Abhishek.
-Hate you Abhishek
+Hate you Abhishek.
-love hate relation ship
+This is a love hate relation ship